-Membership mix Year Start Average members Ratio Average beneficiaries Ratio
+Membership mix Year Start Average members % of average members Average beneficiaries % of average beneficiaries

-Option X

-R0 - R1 000

-R1 001 - R3 000

 R3 001 - R5 000

 R5 000 plus

 Option Y

 Option Z

 Total

 2.5 Contributions

 2.5.1 Current contribution tables

 The contribution tables of the current individual schemes which will be amalgamated should be provided.
 The scheme should also indicate the extent of the savings contributions, if applicable.